Waxing Crescent on

 Moon after descending node

-2 days after descending node on 17 May 2010 at 15:39 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 30 May 2010 at 18:07 in ♑ Capricorn.
+2 days after descending node on 17 May 2010 at 15:39 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 30 May 2010 at 18:07 in ♑ Capricorn.

 Moon after northern standstill

-4 days since the previous standstill on 15 May 2010 at 23:07 in ♊ Gemini when the Moon has reached North declination of ∠25.049°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-25.029° at the point of next southern standstill on 28 May 2010 at 22:09 in ♐ Sagittarius.
+4 days since the last northern standstill on 15 May 2010 at 23:07 in ♊ Gemini when the Moon has reached North declination of ∠25.049° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-25.029° at the point of next southern standstill on 28 May 2010 at 22:09 in ♐ Sagittarius.

 Syzygy in 7 days